huynhtrankhanh/contrasleuth/README.md

 _This README file has been temporarily blanked._

 **Note:** This repository must be cloned **recursively**.
-External contributions, including issues and pull requests are not welcome at the moment [until the project is migrated to JavaScript](https://github.com/huynhtrankhanh/contrasleuth/issues/37#issuecomment-714193744).
+External contributions, including issues and pull requests are not welcome at the moment.
 An interaction limit is set in GitHub to enforce this.

 # License